JaydenLoh0506/Impostor/README.md

 ![image](https://github.com/user-attachments/assets/8d673c33-91d1-4d25-8e61-7aae3c542cbf)<br />
 This class is the object for the camera object.
 The key is the object and the value is the location of the camera

-2. CameraObject / SelfCameraObject
+2. CameraObject / SelfCameraObject<br />
 ![image](https://github.com/user-attachments/assets/c0dda11e-8365-4e94-9b9a-02ed6405e91f)<br />
-Camera Object is used for the status of the server Self Camera Object is used for clients for self-naming purposes
+Camera Object is used for the status of the server<br />
+Self Camera Object is used for clients for self-naming purposes

 ### flask_lib.py